AiOS · Playbooks

 Access + experimentation

-Most organizations have given teams tools and room to try things.
-But quality varies, mistakes repeat, and no one's quite sure what good looks like.
+Most organizations have tools and permission to try them.
+But quality varies, mistakes repeat, and no one is quite sure what good looks like.

 The shift